boxblinkracer/phpunuhi/README.md

 * Exchange formats such as CSV and HTML
 * Live WebEdit with HTML exchange format
 * Automatic translation using OpenAI (experimental), DeepL, Google and more
+* Automatic validation and fixing of misspelled translations with Spell Checkers

 <p align="center">
    <img src="/.github/assets/supported-systems.jpg">